 Kepak secures access to $122bn US burger market

-Irish processor becomes first European meat firm to gain access to lucrative US mince market
+Irish processor becomes first European meat firm to gain access to lucrative mince market

-Joanne Farrelly, Kepak head of sales North America; John Horgan, managing director, Kepak; Andrew Doyle, Minister of State for Food, Forestry and Horticulture and Tara McCarthy, CEO of Bord Bia at the announcemnt of the US venture.
+Kepak head of sales north America Joanne Farrelly, managing director John Horgan, Minister of State for Food Andrew Doyle and Bord Bia chief executive Tara McCarthy at the announcement of the US venture.

-The Meath-based processor has secured United States Department of Agriculture (USDA) approval to distribute Irish beef burger patties in US.
+The Meath-based processor has secured United States Department of Agriculture (USDA) approval to distribute Irish beef burger patties.

 The approval allows Kepak sell its beef into the US fast-food industry, long regarded as the more lucrative end of the trade.